 Q: My hair has thinned out and lost some of its natural curl over the past three years, and I'm starting to get just a few greys (I'm 32).
 I would still consider my hair of average thickness, but my strands are fine.

 I think because of all the hair changes, I have not been happy at all with any of my stylists.
 They love to give me chunky layers in the back and feather out the front.
 Also, since I was 16, I've gotten blonde highlights almost continuously, but I am tired of the bleached-out, streaky look.
 Since my hairline isn't straight (it dips at my temple area), I almost always have roots immediately.
 In December, I had someone lowlight with a filler and trim it straight across to try and even it out.
 Since then, I haven't touched it.

 I also have a funny cowlick on the right side, so I part there and stay away from bangs.

-All that said and done, I feel BORING BORING BORING!
+All that said and done, I feel BORING, BORING, BORING!
 Should I try some red?
 Ombré it?
 What about the cut?
 I do like my hair a little longer right now.
-Thanks!
+Thanks! — Rebekah

-I suggest a side bang gently cut on the one side of your face and one length on the other side of the part with a soft wisp to compliment the bang when up or in a pony.
+I suggest a side bang gently cut on the one side of your face, and one length on the other side of the part with a soft wisp.
+This will compliment the bang when your hair is up or in a pony.